 Preparing for the heat season

-If extreme heat occurs during an air quality advisory, community leaders should prioritize actions that support cooling.
+There may also be times when heat events are complicated by smoke from wildfires.
+If extreme heat occurs during an air quality warning, community leaders should prioritize actions that support cooling.